Enrico Berti

-Enrico Berti (3 November 1935 – 5 January 2022) was an Italian philosopher.
-He was professor emeritus of philosophy at the University of Padua.
+Enrico Berti (3 November 1935 – 5 January 2022) was an Italian historian of philosophy.
+He was professor emeritus of history of ancient philosophy at the University of Padua.

 Biography

 Born in Valeggio sul Mincio, Italy, Berti graduated in philosophy in 1957 at the University of Padua, and after a few years teaching at the University of Perugia he was professor in his alma mater for almost forty years.
 His major interest was Aristotle, to whom he dedicated many works, and of whom he made his own translation of the Metaphysics, published in 2017.

 During his life Berti has received numerous honors, including the title of Academician of Lincei and the appointment of Grand Officer of the Order of Merit of the Republic.
 His Storia della filosofia.
 Dall’antichità a oggi ("History of Philosophy.
 From antiquity to today") is used as the manual of philosophy in many Italian schools and universities.
 Berti died on 5 January 2022, at the age of 86.